There are at least four types of documentation (the link includes a video talk on the types). They all focus on different things:

 - How-to guides: helping people with some knowledge complete a specific task

 - Reference: describing information in detail

 - Explanations: helping people understand the reasons behind the project

 Each of these types has different goals.
-To decide which to write, it helps to know who you are writing for.
+To decide which to write, it helps to know who you’re writing for.

 For each type, you want to pick a specific topic with a specific goal and write only about that topic.
 Use links to give people access to additional context and related topics.

-When you know the specific topic, give it a short title to make it clear what the document will contain.
+When you know the specific topic, give it a short title to make it clear what the document contains.
 For most types, the title should emphasize the action (“Making a reservation”, “Deploying your app to Kubernetes”).